sumudusan/Sales-prediction-system/README.md

 ## ⚠️ Limitations

 * Uses small dataset (for demo)
-* Model can be improved with more data
+* Model accuracy can improve with more data
 * No user authentication (yet)

 ---